plaid/quickstart/README.md

 #### Special instructions for Windows

-Note - because this repository makes use of symlinks, to run this on a Windows machine, use the following command when cloning the project
+Note - because this repository makes use of symbolic links, to run this on a Windows machine, make sure you have checked the "enable symbolic links" box when you download Git to your local machine.
+Then you can run the above commands to clone the quickstart.
+Otherwise, you may open your Git Bash terminal as an administrator and use the following command when cloning the project

 ```
 $ git clone -c core.symlinks=true https://github.com/plaid/quickstart